Goofy-Goober-Corp/.github/profile/README.md

-# WELCOEM 2 OUR SILLY COMPANEY GOOFY GOOBER CORPORATION™ 💼
+# WELCOEM 2 OUR SILLY COMPANEY GOOFY GOOBER INCORPORATED™ 💼
 We do code.
 We all stoopid.
 But like... in a genius way 😎💥</br>
 pls no judge, braincells on vacation 🧠🏖️</br>